JosefVesely/Mall.cz-Scraper/README.md

 # mallcz-scraper
-Scrapes information from MALL.CZ product.
-Compares price with latest price and writes me an email whether the price dropped or raised.
+Scrapes information about product on Czech e-shop Mall.cz.
+Compares current price with the latest price and writes me an email whether the product's price dropped or raised.